 I watched my grandfather walk toward the middle of the store, where the cash register was.
 He bent his head and whispered something to the pretty young woman who stood behind the counter.
 She looked toward me, then pointed questioningly at the doll on the shelf above my head.
 My grandfather nodded, reached into his pocket and pulled out his wallet.

 Moments later, Granddad took me by the hand.
-“Okay, Lynda, we’re finished here.
+“Okay, Linda, we’re finished here.
 Come on, I need to get you back home to your mother before she starts to worry.”

 I was heartbroken when I realized he wasn’t buying the doll for me, after all.
 We left the store empty-handed, the beautiful doll still sitting alone, high on the shelf.